 Other benefits exist, too.
 For instance, some states don't allow joint filers to double exemption amounts in a joint petition.
 In those states, you might be able to protect more property by filing two individual bankruptcies.
 However, keep in mind that if you live in a community property state, all community (marital) assets are property of the bankruptcy estate, no matter who is on the title, even when only one spouse files for bankruptcy.

 To learn more, see What Happens to Jointly Owned Property in an Individual Bankruptcy?

 If both spouses need to file for bankruptcy relief, filing two individual cases will result in higher court costs and attorney fees.
-Further, in most cases, a bankruptcy filing by one spouse doesn’t offer any protection to the nonfiling spouse from his or her creditors.
+Further, in most cases, one spouse's bankruptcy filing won't offer any protection to the non-filing spouse from creditors.
 But there are exceptions.